 Many of the social media acronyms get thrown around casually in captions, comments, and conversations between people.
 Social media acronyms and abbreviations are essentially the airport codes of the internet.
 You must know them to start and you generally have to pick them up on the fly.

-When you’re in charge of creating social media content or responding to your customers, it’s crucial to arm yourself with knowledge about the most common social media acronyms.
+When you’re in charge of creating social media marketing content or responding to your customers, you must know the most common social media acronyms.
 This helps you understand what your audience is saying and allows you to better speak their language.

 There are of course some acronyms that may find their way into business meetings, marketing, or sales report this makes it even more important to know what they stand for so that you can become better at your job.

 That’s why we have compiled this extensive list of social media acronyms and abbreviations to help you stay current with the latest lingo.

 Let’s begin with the common acronyms that are related to specific social media networks and go from there.
 Though these network specific acronyms are intuitive, it’s important that you know them well.

 While participating on social media across any of these networks, you may also come in contact with acronyms that refer to features on them.
 These are especially important if you are on Twitter where abbreviations are commonplace due to character limits.
 Knowing them helps you improve Communications with followers and your team members.

 This refers to a message that is sent between two users.
 These are mostly used on Instagram and Twitter.
 Users and companies generally ask followers to DM for more information.

 This term is a more generic phrase for one-on-one communications that are not visible to the public.
 This could also be used to describe DMs.

 When you share someone else’s tweet to your own feed, you are retweeting them.
 Companies, celebrities, and influencers alike often after followers to “RT” a post to increase its visibility.